 ScaleGrid currently uses self-signed certificates for SSL when creating nodes for a new cluster.
-Since Node.js applications over the MongoDB Node.js driver or Mongoose are very popular choices on our platform, we created this post to share a step-by-step workaround plan to the most commonly faced issues in using MongoDB SSL with self-signed certificates in Node.js.
+Since Node.js applications over the MongoDB Node.js driver or Mongoose are very popular choices on our platform, we created this post to share a step-by-step workaround plan for the most commonly faced issues in using MongoDB SSL with self-signed certificates in Node.js.
 This discussion pertains to the MongoDB Node.js version 2.0 and Mongoose version 4.0.3.

 Adding CA Certificate File